dg76/IMAPTransfer/README.md

   compress: true
 ```

-This will save the emails into separate files e.g. `myarchive/INBOX/55.eml` .
-Using `compress` the
+This will save the emails into separate files e.g. `myarchive/INBOX/55.eml` where the filename is the
-emails can be gzip-compressed and are saved e.g. into `55.eml.gz`.
+UID of the email and the suffix is "eml".
+Using `compress` the emails can be gzip-compressed and are
+saved e.g. into `55.eml.gz`.

 ### Restoring emails